btschwertfeger/kraken-infinity-grid/doc/configuration.rst

 to the SQLite database file.
 The SQLite database is created automatically if it does not exist.

-Alternatively, the ``KRAKEN_RUN_QLITE_FILE`` environment variable can be used to specify the path to the SQLite database file.
+Alternatively, the ``KRAKEN_RUN_SQLITE_FILE`` environment variable can be used to specify the path to the SQLite database file.

 ..
 NOTE:: Do not use ``:memory:`` for an in-memory database, as this will
           result in data loss when the algorithm is restarted.